b2bsellers-suite/B2bExamplePlugin/README.md

 ## This is our example plugin for extending or overriding our B2Bsellers Suite.
 In this example we have overwritten a block from the account-index module

+## We will show more example functions here:
+* How you can provide a menu item via install
+* How you can create a new module with a table

 # B2Bsellers Suite
 The solution for unlimited B2B e-commerce with Shopware 6 The B2Bsellers Suite is the system for future-proof B2B e-commerce platforms with Shopware 6.